-A review of the principal activities and of trading and future developments is presented in the Chairman's Statement.
+A review of the principal activities and of trading and future developments is presented in the Chairman's Statement on page 3 and the Strategic Report on pages 4 to 10.

 Results and dividends

 The results of the Group for the year are set out on page 21.
 As the group continues to invest in its growth, the existing negative reserves mean that no dividend can be declared.